cstoicescu/QuickShare-FileSharing/README.md

 ## About

-### Quickshare is FileSharing webapp which uses Firebase cloud for storage, auth, notifications, etc.
+### Quickshare is a FileSharing webapp which uses Firebase cloud for storage, auth, notifications, etc.

 It's main purpose is, as the description suggest, file-sharing.